Power of the Court to Appoint a Guardian for a Child in Arizona

 The state claims that the conflict arises because there may be information from the children that may prove harmful to P. Stewart and C. Grubbs-Stewart.
 But this conflict was wholly abstract at the stage when the state asked the court to appoint a guardian ad litem.
 The state made no showing of what information the children might provide.
 It was wholly speculative whether the children would offer incriminating evidence, exonerating information, or no information at all.

-Finally, P. Stewart and C. Grubbs-Stewart’s response to the state’s request to interview the children was not at all obstructive.
-They agreed to an interview with the children.
-They only required that counsel be present and that a tape recording be made.
+Finally, P. Stewart and C. Grubbs-Stewart’s response to the state’s request to interview the children were not at all obstructive.
+They agreed to a meeting with the children.
+They only required that counsel be present and that a tape recording is made.
 The Court said that this does not appear to reflect a conflict of interest between the parents and the children.